ndmd23/co-pylot-beta/README.md

 **Run it**

 6. Check if it has been installed by going to  VSCode Extensions (`ctrl+shift+x`) and typing `@installed co-pylot-beta` in the search bar.
 You should find co-pylot by undefined_publisher.

 7. Check functionality:
    - Press `ctrl+alt+m`: Split screen named AI Webview Editor should appear.
    OR
    - Press `ctrl+shift+p`, search for `HelloWorld`, and the Information Panel should show instantly.
-    - Select text and press `ctrl+alt+g`.
+    - OpenAI: Select text and press `ctrl+alt+g`.
 The response should be instant.
-    - Select text and press `ctrl+alt+o`.
+    - GPT4ALL: Select text and press `ctrl+alt+o`.
 The response appears within 30 seconds.
 If impatient, check taskmanager if `gpt-lora-quantized-win64.exe`is running